Look Who's Talking

 Look Who's Talking is a 1989 American romantic comedy film written and directed by Amy Heckerling and produced by M.C.E.G.
 Productions, Inc. and released on October 13, 1989 by Tri-Star Pictures.
-Starring John Travolta and Kirstie Alley, the film concerns the relationship between single mother Mollie (Alley) and her infant son Mikey's babysitter, James (Travolta).
+Starring John Travolta and Kirstie Alley, the film concerns the relationship between single mother Mollie Jensen (Alley) and her infant son Mikey's babysitter James Ubriacco (Travolta).
 Bruce Willis provides the voice of Mikey's precocious thoughts, heard only by the audience.
-The film also features Olympia Dukakis, George Segal, and Abe Vigoda in supporting roles.
+The film also features Olympia Dukakis, George Segal and Abe Vigoda in supporting roles.

 The film received mixed reviews from critics, but it was nevertheless an enormous box office success, grossing $297 million worldwide on its budget of $7.5 million.
 This success launched a titular franchise, including two sequels Look Who's Talking Too (1990) and Look Who's Talking Now!
 (1993), and a television series spin-off titled Baby Talk.

 Plot

 Mollie Jensen, an accountant living in New York City, becomes pregnant during an affair with Albert, a married client.
 The fetus, heard only by the audience, begins making commentary on his development.

-Albert assures Mollie that he will leave his wife to be with her, but in her ninth month, while out shopping, Mollie and her friend Rona catch Albert with yet another woman.
-Albert admits he does not plan to stay with Mollie, and the heartbreak and stress cause her to go into labor.
+Albert assures Mollie that he will leave his wife Beth to be with her, but in her ninth month, while out shopping, Mollie and her friend Rona catch Albert with yet another woman, Melissa.
+The heartbreak and stress cause Mollie to go into labor.
 A taxi driver, James Ubriacco, speeds through downtown traffic to get her to the hospital in time and subsequently witnesses the baby's birth after being mistaken for the father.
 Mollie becomes a dedicated single mother to baby Mikey, whose thoughts the audience continues to hear.

-James tracks Mollie down using the purse she left in the cab, and convinces her to allow him to use her Manhattan address to help him set up nursing care for his grandfather Vincent in exchange for his services as a babysitter.
+James tracks Mollie down using the purse she left in the cab and convinces her to allow him to use her Manhattan address to help him set up nursing care for his grandfather Vincent in exchange for his services as a babysitter.
 Over the next several months, James develops a bond with Mikey as Mollie goes on several failed dates in hopes of finding him a suitable stepfather.
 Mikey, having seen his friends' fathers at the playground, decides that James should be his father.